What is a felony in Minnesota?

 What is a stay of imposition?

 Another is a “stay of imposition” of sentence.
-Here, strictly speaking the felony sentencing is postponed for a specified period of time.
-If the defendant complies with the conditions of the stay, the postponed action never happens.
-As discussed, Minnesota Statutes Section 609.13, Subd.
+And here, strictly speaking the court postpones felony sentencing for a specific period of time.
+But if the defendant complies with the conditions of the stay, the postponed action never happens.
+And as discussed, Minnesota Statutes Section 609.13, Subd.
 1, reduces a felony conviction to a misdemeanor for some purposes after successful completion of a stay of imposition.

 What is a stay of execution?

+This is one type of felony probation.
 A “stay of execution” of sentence, happens after a judge adjudicates guilt, and after the judge “imposes” a sentence.
-If a judge has “imposed” a felony level sentence, the conviction will be a felony level conviction.
-The conviction will be a felony even if the defendant successfully completes the stay without violating any probation condition.
+And if a judge has “imposed” a felony level sentence, the conviction will be a felony level conviction.
+Moreover, the conviction will be a felony even if the defendant successfully completes the stay without violating any probation condition.

 What is the value of a stay of imposition in a felony case?